kpumuk/meta-tags/README.md

 The MetaTags main branch fully supports Ruby on Rails 5.1+ and is tested against all major Ruby on Rails releases.

-> ![NOTE]
+> [!NOTE]
-> Please note that we no longer support Ruby versions older than 2.7 and Ruby on Rails older than 5.1 since they reached their [End of Life](https://endoflife.date/ruby).
+> We no longer support Ruby versions older than 2.7 and Ruby on Rails older than 5.1 since they reached their [End of Life](https://endoflife.date/ruby).

 ## Installation